All Episodes

 That's what triage is.

-They're gonna spend any money on the people they think guaranteed lose, and uh and take that money on people they think have a chance to win, so that their losses are not quite as severe as uh as are forecast.
+So the Democrats plan political triage, which means they're already calculating which of their people are guaranteed losers, and they're going to take money away from, they're going to spend any money on the people they think guaranteed to lose and take that money on people they think have a chance to win so that their losses are not quite as severe as our forecast.

-Here's a quote from the story.
+Here's a quote from this story.

 Ultimately, these races come down to a choice, said a freshman who represents the Eastern Shore of Maryland, where McCain beat Obama by 18 points two years ago.

-The national part of it has uh some impact, but I think the bigger part of it is voters looking at people and deciding who is best going to represent them.
+The national part of it has some impact, but I think the bigger part of it is voters looking at people and deciding who is best going to represent them.

-Uh I I yeah, but like nobody wanted Obamacare, but we have it.
+Yeah, but like nobody wanted Obamacare, but we have it.

-Is that these people are so far off the path, I don't know what they're talking about.
+Is that these people are so far off the path?

-Now this folks disadjust too rich.
+Now, this folks disadjust to Rich.

-Our old buddy Roger Simon in the politico.
+Our old buddy Roger Simon in the Politico.

 Polls lie about Obama.